holunda-io/zbc-go/CONTRIBUTING.md

 Contributions are always welcome, both reporting issues and submitting pull requests!

+### Code of Conduct

+This project adheres to the Contributor Covenant [Code of Conduct](/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to code-of-conduct@zeebe.io.

 ### Reporting issues

 Please make sure to include any potentially useful information in the issue, so we can pinpoint the issue faster without going back and forth.